Treviso The Veneto, Italy Travel Guide

 These overlooks truly capture the spirit of Treviso's metropolitan and natural blend.

-This grand Renaissance city gate offers intricate decorations and a sense of arrival.
+This grand Renaissance city gate offers intricate decorations plus a sense of arrival.
 An often-overlooked architectural marvel.

-Beyond the main sights, the daily fish market (Isola della Pescheria) and weekly markets offer local life and unique finds.
+Beyond the main sights, the daily fish market (Isola della Pescheria) and weekly markets have local life and unique finds.

 Vicolo Buranelli, a smaller canal street, offers charming scenery and a more peaceful atmosphere than its more famous counterpart.